Indivd Insights

 When the VP of Store Experience at a major European fashion retailer was asked how many of her visitors were women between 25 and 40, the brand's stated target customer, she paused for a long moment.
 "We count entrances," she said.
 "That's all we have."
 The brand had 400 stores, a precisely defined brand strategy, and no way of knowing whether its physical spaces were serving the people that strategy was designed for.

-This is not an unusual situation.
+This is not unusual.
 It is the norm.
 Across apparel, home, and specialty retail, the overwhelming majority of store performance measurement stops at footfall and sales conversion.
 Both are lagging indicators.
-Both measure outcomes that have already happened, and neither can tell you why they happened or what to change.
+Both measure outcomes that have already happened.
+Neither tells you why they happened or what to change.

 The result is a structural blind spot.
-Retailers invest in display windows, zone layouts, assortment decisions, and staffing models based on intuition or historical sales data, without ever knowing whether the people in the store match the people the strategy is designed for.
-As Peter Fader, Professor of Marketing at the Wharton School, has argued across two decades of customer centricity research, companies that treat all customers as interchangeable systematically misallocate resources, because the distribution of customer lifetime value across any customer base is highly skewed.
-A small number of customers generate value vastly disproportionate to their share of the base, while a significant share generate negligible or negative value (Fader, 2011; Fader and Hardie, 2010).
-Grewal, Levy, and Kumar's organizing framework for customer experience management in retailing, published in the Journal of Retailing in 2009, made a complementary case: that retailers who measure the full customer experience rather than isolated transaction metrics gain a structurally different understanding of store performance (Grewal, Levy, and Kumar, 2009).
+Display windows, zone layouts, assortment decisions, and staffing models get set against intuition or historical sales, not against the question that matters: do the people in the store match the people the strategy is designed for?
+The principle is well established in customer-centricity research.
+Customers are not interchangeable.
+A small share of any customer base generates value vastly disproportionate to its size.
+A significant share generates negligible or negative value (Fader, 2011; Fader and Hardie, 2010).
+Retailers who measure full customer experience rather than isolated transaction metrics gain a structurally different understanding of store performance (Grewal, Levy, and Kumar, 2009).
+Most physical retailers do not yet measure their stores this way.
+The infrastructure to do so now exists.

-New camera-based analytics infrastructure is beginning to close this gap.
 By applying computer vision to existing security camera feeds, without capturing identifiable data, retailers can now measure visitor quality, zone-level engagement, and strategic alignment in real time, at scale, and across their entire store estate.
-The question this creates is not whether the data is available.
-It is whether retailers know what to measure.
+The question is not whether the data is available.
+The question is whether retailers know what to measure.

 The problem with counting entrances

-Footfall has dominated physical retail measurement for decades because it is easy to count.
+Footfall has dominated physical retail measurement because it is easy to count.
 But footfall without context is close to meaningless.
-Two stores with identical visitor numbers can have dramatically different commercial outcomes depending on how long visitors stay, which zones they reach, and whether they match the store's target customer profile.
+Two stores with identical visitor numbers can have dramatically different commercial outcomes depending on how long visitors stay, which zones they reach, and whether they match the target profile.

 RESEARCH GROUNDING

 Hui, Bradlow, and Fader (2009) found that as consumers spend more time in store, they become more purposeful: less likely to explore and more likely to buy.
-Their RFID-tracked dataset of approximately 1,000 shopping trips across 122 zones showed shoppers visit on average 37 percent of store zones, with purchasing behavior concentrated during longer trips.
+RFID-tracked data across 1,000 trips and 122 zones showed shoppers visit on average 37 percent of zones, with purchasing concentrated in longer trips.
 Source: Journal of Consumer Research, vol. 36(3), pp. 478-493.

-This distinction maps directly to what ecommerce teams have understood for years.
-In digital retail, traffic quality is widely recognized as the primary driver of conversion performance.
-Industry benchmarks consistently show that owned channels convert at several multiples of paid social traffic, not because more people arrive, but because the people who arrive are pre-selected for relevance to the offer.
-Physical retail has lacked the equivalent infrastructure to make this distinction.
+This is the same principle ecommerce teams have run on for years.
+Owned channels convert at multiples of paid social traffic.
+Not because more people arrive, but because the people who arrive are pre-selected for relevance to the offer.
+Physical retail has lacked the infrastructure to make that distinction.
 It now has it.

 Traffic quality, not volume